GagaMen/dominionizer/src/tools/dominiontabs-converter/README.md

   - string
   - --> `name`
 - `cardset_tags`
-  - internal name of expansions, the card belongs to
+  - internal name of expansions the card belongs to
   - string[]
   - --> if contains "base" then ignore card
   - --> `expansion`